RNA velocity generalized through dynamical modeling

 scVelo - RNA velocity generalized through dynamical modeling

-scVelo is a scalable toolkit for RNA velocity analysis in single cells.
-The methods are based on our preprint Bergen et al. (2019).
+scVelo is a scalable toolkit for RNA velocity analysis in single cells, based on Bergen et al. (Nature Biotech, 2020).

 scVelo is compatible with scanpy and hosts efficient implementations of all RNA velocity models.